buildpacks/rfcs/text/0000-stack-buildpacks.md

 Additionally, a platform may store a new stack image to cache the changes.
 All of the captured changes will be included in a single layer produced as output from the stackpack.
 The `/layers` dir MAY NOT be used to create arbitrary layers.

-A stack can provide stackpacks by including them in the `/cnb/stack/buildpacks` directory.
-By default, an implicit order will be created for all stackpacks included in a stack.
+A stack can provide stackpacks by including them in the `/cnb/stack/buildpacks` directory, and providing an `/cnb/stack/buildpacks/order.toml` (following the [`order.toml` schema](https://github.com/buildpacks/spec/blob/main/platform.md#ordertoml-toml)) to define their order of execution.
 The order can be overridden in the `builder.toml` with the following configuration:

 ```
 [[stack.order]]